sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

-  I also made a lot of to-do lists to make sure that all tasks were taken care of before we started the sessions, and I invited the community to [participate as researchers](https://make.wordpress.org/design/2018/12/09/how-to-participate-in-user-research/), along with preparing guides for each different role." image="/assets/img/site-building-study/researcher-invite.png"
+  I also made a lot of to-do lists to make sure that all tasks were taken care of before we started the sessions, and I invited the community to [participate as researchers](https://make.wordpress.org/design/2018/12/09/how-to-participate-in-user-research/), along with preparing guides for each different role." image="/assets/img/site-building-study/researcher-invite.png" alt="Post on make.wordpress.org inviting community to participate as researchers"
 %}

 {% include portfolio-panel.md